 Patients with such serious medical conditions would be evaluated by our questionnaire and either disqualified or asked to obtain consultations before treatment.

-Ketamine has shown to increase the effectiveness of other medications, and there are very few negative interactions.
+Mostly No. Ketamine has shown to increase the effectiveness of other medications, and there are very few negative interactions.
 For treatment planning purposes, please contact us with any questions regarding interactions between your current medications and ketamine.

 No. Patients have not reported any symptoms of addiction.
 In fact, we use ketamine to treat addiction, as it has been found to be remarkably effective in preventing withdrawal symptoms and drug, alcohol, or medication cravings.